osg-htc/user-documentation/documentation/overview/references/policy.md

 4. **Data Policies**: *OSG-managed filesystems are not backed up and should be treated as temporary (“scratch”-like) space for active work, only*, following [OSG policies for data storage and per-job transfers](../../../htc_workloads/managing_data/osgconnect-storage/).
 Some OSG-managed storage spaces are truly ‘open’ with data available to be downloaded publicly.
 Of note:
 	 - Users should keep copies of essential data and software in non-OSG locations, as OSG staff reserve the right to remove data at any time in order to ensure and/or restore system availability, and without prior notice to users.
-	 - Proprietary data, HIPAA, and data with any other privacy concerns should not be stored on any OSG-managed filesystems or computed on using OSG resources.
+	 - Proprietary data, HIPAA, and data with any other privacy concerns should not be stored on any OSG-managed filesystems or computed on using OSG-managed resources.
 Similarly, users should follow all licensing requirements when storing and executing software via OSG-managed Access Points.
 	 - Users should keep their /home directory privileges restricted to their user or group, and should not add ‘global’ permissions, which will allow other users to potentially make your data public.
 	 - User-created ‘open’ network ports are [disallowed](https://github.com/opensciencegrid/security/blob/master/docs/policy/OSG_Connect_Login_Server_Open_Port_Policy.md), unless explicitly permitted following an accepted justification to support@osg-htc.org.
 (If you’re not sure whether something you want to do will open a port, just get in touch!)